 Last month, Greenlining hosted our 24th annual Economic Summit which brought nearly 1,000 attendees together for critical panels, discussions, and networking all focused on “Racial Justice on the Frontlines.”
 Given the turmoil in Washington, DC, perhaps no other issue has been as sensationalized as congressional efforts to repeal and rollback the Affordable Care Act.

-As part of the Summit, Greenlining’s Bridges to Health team hosted a panel titled, “Defending Health Equity: Building Health Equity for Communities of Color while Obamacare is Under Attack.”
+As part of the Summit, Greenlining’s Health Equity team hosted a panel titled, “Defending Health Equity: Building Health Equity for Communities of Color while Obamacare is Under Attack.”
 This panel examined the policy and budget implications if the ACA was repealed, and emphasized the importance of broadening our work as health advocates to defend health equity.
 Joining us for this discussion were four stellar health equity champions:

 - Sinsi Hernandez-Cancio, Health Equity Director with Families USA

 - Cynthia Buiza, Executive Director with the California Immigrant Policy Center

 - Jahmal Miller, Deputy Director of the California Department of Public Health’s Office of Health Equity

 - Genoveva Islas, Program Director with Cultiva La Salud.